mrjoelee/TestYourJavaBeans/README.md

 * Joe

 # Project: TestYourJava
-* A Trivia based on Java Knowledge
+* Java Trivia App (Console-Application)

 # Game Rules
 * Player has to answer 5 total questions to advance to the next level (beginner, intermediate, advanced).
-* If a player gets 3 wrong questions, Trivia ends.
+* 3 wrong questions, Trivia ends.
+* Player can return and start where they left off.